Practical advice on how to help

 Discuss, too, their right to conﬁdentiality and an agreement on when it would be appropriate to contact a doctor or family member if they become unwell at work.

-If an employee has not disclosed they have a mental illness but you are concerned they may be affected, do not hesitate to express these concerns as you would with any other health issue.
+If an employee has not disclosed they have a mental health issue but you are concerned they may be affected, do not hesitate to express these concerns as you would with any other health issue.

 Ask a senior manager or human resources manager who might be the best person to speak with the employee, and how it can be done in a conﬁdential, respectful and appropriate way.